pankajjaat2004/Chatting-app/chatting-app/backend/README.md

 # Realtime Chat App with MERN stack (Backend)

 ### Introduction
-This repo consists of the **Backend** part of a Realtime Chat Application built with the MERN stack.
+This repo consists of the **Backend** part AND **frontend** of a Realtime Chat Application built with the MERN stack.
 I built it when I was trying to learn React and the stack for the first time.
-You can find the frontend repo [here](https://github.com/pankajjaat2004/Project-X/chatting-app-client).

 ### Feature
 - JWT Authentication